codeforamerica/cfa-wiki/DTeam/inkinds.md

 #CFAs InKinds and How to Request them

 ##Services offered by CFA and how to access them

-Below is a list  for staff and brigades please contact brigade-info@codeforamerica.org to request access or if your a staff member than ask your team lead or email mikela@codeforamerica.org.
+CfA gets in-kind donations of software from a variety of companies.
+The Development team tracks these carefully, including who has access and how much of each donation we use.
+Below is a list of all these donations and how to access them.
+Please email inkinds@codeforamerica.org to request access to anything you see here.
+If you're a brigade please copy Monique.

 ###AWS
 If your in a brigade  or CFA staff member you can get free AWS usage for your products.